 A super high V-50 like 3502 Ft./Sec. also predicts that it can address other threats in the level 3 and 3+ range, and not all rifle rated armor can.
-For example, UDPE (unidirectional Polyethylene) plates can't defeat the green tip M855, which is a common round fired from an AR15 that has a steel tip.
-Further the UDPE hard plate can't defeat the 7.62mm x 39mm BZ (AK-47 round with hardened steel core), the list goes on, but Hexar with it's massive V-50 give you supreme confidence in ZERO!
+For example, UDPE (unidirectional Polyethylene) and steel plates can't defeat the green tip M855, which is a common round fired from an AR15 that has a steel tip.
+Further the UDPE and steel hard plate can't defeat the 7.62mm x 39mm BZ (AK-47 round with hardened steel core), the list goes on, but Hexar with it's massive V-50 gives you supreme confidence in ZERO!

 So What Exactly is a V-50